I also write music.

 Breath Support is an homage to the importance of breathing from both a personal and cultural standpoint.
 The opening phrase in the first violin evokes a quick exhalation followed by a longer inhalation and the rest of the piece is based on this motif.
 As each instrument adds its voice, a steady chaos builds until the quartet briefly lands together in harmony only to return to chaos a moment later.
 Eventually a sustained, quiet chorale offers a moment of stillness.

 Many aspects of American culture do not afford room for standing still, listening, and breathing.
 Being busy is a cultural icon; the Busy Person, a new archetype.
-It is this lifelong process of slowing down that I aim to capture in Breath Support.
+It is this lifelong process of slowing down that I aim to capture in this piece.

 Over and Over – for cello & voice (one performer)